Nikhil Pal Singh, Faculty Director

 Rachael Hudak, Administrative Director

-Rachael Hudak is an educator, writer, and facilitator with over twelve years of experience leading creative arts workshops, seminars, and yoga classes in prisons and jails in the Midwest and in New York.
-Rachael has worked in collaboration with many community organizations including the Neighborhood Writing Alliance, Chicago Public Radio, the Chicago Public Library, the Goodman Theatre, Catharsis Productions, and the Prison Creative Arts Project and has worked on anti-violence and healing initiatives in Chicago.
-Prior to moving to New York, Rachael worked closely with Sister Helen Prejean, activist and author of Dead Man Walking: An Eyewitness Account of the Death Penalty in the United States, and was the National Coordinator of the Dead Man Walking School Theatre Project.
-Rachael is the author of teaching and discussion guides for Just Mercy: A Story of Justice and Redemption by Bryan Stevenson, Between the World and Me by Ta-Nehisi Coates, and Evicted: Poverty and Profit in the American City by Matthew Desmond.
-Rachael is pursuing an Executive Master of Public Administration from NYU Wagner and holds a B.A. in English Language and Literature from the University of Michigan.
+Rachael Hudak is the founding Administrative Director of NYU PEP and has over thirteen years of experience teaching classes, workshops, and seminars in prisons and jails.
+Rachael has extensive experience building collaborations with community organizations, facilitating critical discourse, and launching creative arts and wellness initiatives.
+Prior to moving to New York, Rachael worked closely with Sister Helen Prejean, activist and author of Dead Man Walking: An Eyewitness Account of the Death Penalty in the United States, and was the National Director of the Dead Man Walking School Theatre Project.
+Rachael is the author of five teaching and discussion guides for Penguin Random House including Just Mercy: A Story of Justice and Redemption by Bryan Stevenson, Between the World and Me by Ta-Nehisi Coates, and Evicted: Poverty and Profit in the American City by Matthew Desmond.
+Rachael holds an Executive Master of Public Administration from NYU Wagner Graduate School of Public Service and a B.A. in English Language and Literature from the University of Michigan.

 Lauren Broussard, Re-Entry Administrator